EHRI/rspub-gui/docs/rst/rsgui.configure.rst

     Variables on the configuration page are best set with the help of a technically skilled person.
 Once variables are set and tested to be correct, they can be reused over future synchronization runs.

+In the following paragraphs we'll describe each parameter in detail.

 .. _config-resource-directory-label:

 Resource directory